Mrunal-G/Mrunal-G/README.md

 ### Hi there, I'm Mrunal :😄

-I am an aspiring Product Manager passionate about AI and enjoy developing full-stack web apps.
+I am an aspiring Product/ Project Manager passionate about AI and enjoy developing full-stack web apps.

 $\underline{Skills\ and\ Tools:}$